I’ve been asked many times about my opinion on short selling, here it is…

 What is Short Selling?

-Shorting is simply a way to make money when you expect the price of a stock to go down.
+Short selling is simply a way to make money when you expect the price of something is going to drop.

 How Does Short Selling Work?